AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 #### NOT_OPTIMIZED hint
 For large filters, AdGuard compiles two versions: full and optimized.
 Optimized version is much smaller and does not contain rules which are not used at all or used rarely.
 More information about rules optimization you may find in [this article](https://adguard.com/en/filter-rules-statistics.html).

-Example of optimized version of filter: [https://filters.adtidy.org/extension/edge/filters/2_optimized.txt](https://filters.adtidy.org/extension/edge/filters/2_optimized.txt).
+Example of optimized version of the English filter: [https://filters.adtidy.org/extension/edge/filters/2_optimized.txt](https://filters.adtidy.org/extension/edge/filters/2_optimized.txt).

 Examples: